apache/ozone/hadoop-hdds/docs/content/design/ofs.md

 $ ozone fs -touch /tmp/key1
 ```

-# Delete to trash
+# Delete with trash enabled

-When keys are deleted to trash, they are moved to a trash directory under
+When keys are deleted with trash enabled, they are moved to a trash directory
-each bucket, because keys aren't allowed to be moved(renamed) between buckets.
+under each bucket, because keys aren't allowed to be moved(renamed) between
+buckets in Ozone.

 ```
 $ ozone fs -rm /volume1/bucket1/key1